Mutai-Gilbert/Video-Streaming-App/README.md

-Node.js Video Streaming Application
+Video-Streaming-App

 Overview

-This Node.js Video Streaming Application allows users to effortlessly stream and share video content.
+This Video-Streaming-App allows users to effortlessly stream and share video content.
 Whether you're looking to host your videos or create a platform for others to share theirs, this application provides a robust and user-friendly solution.

 Features